-- Develop and incorporate skills in critical thinking, interpretation, reasoning, questioning and decisionmaking. - Apply principles from basic sciences, social sciences, clinical practice and dental technology to deliver comprehensive care to their patients. - 3.
-Practice and apply a safe delivery of patient care. - Develop competence in assessing, evaluating, planning and treating oral conditions and diseases. - Develop effective verbal and nonverbal interpersonal communication skills. - Interpret, evaluate and synthesize current scientific research and apply evidence-based reasoning throughout program curriculum. - 7.
-Recognize good health practices and promote these ideals to others. - Promote ethical behavior required in the practice of dentistry. - Assume a leadership and collaborative role in the advancement of the dental assisting profession through community activities and affiliations with professional organizations. - Recognize the need for life-long learning and professional development.
+1. Develop and incorporate skills in critical thinking, interpretation, reasoning, questioning, and decision-making.

+2. Apply principles from basic sciences, social sciences, clinical practice, and dental technology to deliver comprehensive care to their patients.

+3. Practice and apply safe delivery of patient care.

+4. Develop competence in assessing, evaluating,

+planning, and treating oral conditions and diseases.
+5. Develop effective verbal and nonverbal interpersonal communication skills.

+6. Interpret, evaluate, and synthesize current scientific research and apply evidence-based reasoning skills throughout the program curriculum.

+7. Recognize good health practices and promote these ideals to others.

+8. Promote ethical behavior required in the practice of dentistry.

+9. Assume a leadership and collaborative role in the advancement of the dental assisting profession through community activities and affiliations with professional organizations.

+10. Recognize the need for life-long learning and professional development.